Location: Central Romania (Brașov County)

 * The seven walled citadels populated by the Saxons of Transylvania were known in German as the Siebenbürgen.

-The Saxons built massive stone walls and seven bastions around the city that are still visible today, as well as ornate churches, elaborately trimmed buildings and one of the finest central squares in the country, said to be the spot to which the legendary Pied Piper led the children of Hamlin.
-Located at the heart of old medieval Brasov and lined with beautiful red-roofed merchant houses, the Council Square, known to the Saxon population as the Marktplatz, is a nice place to rest and soak in the beautiful scenery.
+The Transylvanian Saxons built massive stone walls and seven bastions around the city (still visible today), as well as ornate churches, elaborately decorated buildings and one of the most picturesque central squares in Transylvania, said to be the spot to which the legendary Pied Piper led the children of Hamlin.
+Located at the heart of old medieval Brasov and lined with beautiful red-roofed merchant houses, the Council Square, known to the Saxon population as the Marktplatz, is a nice place to rest and watch the locals and visitors.

-Brasov's famous landmark and Romania's leading gothic church, the Black Church towers over the Council Square and the old town.
+Brasov's most distinctive landmark and Romania's largesr Gothic church, the Black Church towers over the Council Square and Brasov Old Town.

-The church was given its new name after disaster struck again in 1689, when the Great Fire leveled most of the town, blackening the walls of the church.
+The church was given its new name after disaster struck again in 1689, when the Great Fire leveled most of the town and blackened the walls of the church.
 Restoration took almost 100 years.
-Of two towers planned, only one was finished.
+Of the two towers planned, only one was finished.

 The original gothic interior got a makeover during restorations, and the lofty, light space you see today is mostly baroque.
 The interior is beautiful, with balconies, stained glass windows, an enormous organ, stone columns and walls adorned with fabulous Turkish carpets.
 The church windows have recently been fitted out with special UV-filtering glass to protect the 119 Anatolian carpets.
 Thankful to have survived their trips into the "barbaric" lands south and east of the Carpathians, German merchants donated the carpets to the church in the 17th and 18th centuries.
 The collection is the largest of its kind in Europe.

-Listen to the impressive 4,000-pipe organ dating from 1839 during concerts held here three times a week in the summer.
+Listen to the impressive 4,000-pipe organ dating from 1839.
+Organ concerts are offered several times a week.